atacker22dw/git_intro/README.md

 ## Forking

 When forking, make sure to fork all available branches.
-This will allow you to change files on non-protected branches and push them to the main.
+This will allow you to change files on non-protected branches and push them to the `main`.